syncfusion-content/winui-docs/winui/Kanban/cards.md

 # Cards in WinUI Kanban (SfKanban) control

 The Kanban cards visually represent tasks and their progression through various stages.
-The default UI of each card can be customized using the following properties of the KanbanModel.
+The default UI of each card can be customized using the following properties of the `KanbanModel`.

 * `Title` - Sets the title of the card.
 * `Description` - Sets the description text of the card.